Travel Advice for International Travellers

 Avoidance of insect bites

-Depending on what part of the world you are in, mosquitoes can spread malaria, yellow fever, dengue, Japanese B encephalitis, and West Nile virus, in addition to other infections.
+Depending on what part of the world you are in, mosquitoes can spread malaria, yellow fever, dengue, Japanese B encephalitis, and West Nile virus, in addition to other infections (see here on measures to take to protect yourself against mosquito bites).
 Sandflies spread leishmaniasis and tsetse flies spread sleeping sickness.
 Ticks can spread Lyme disease, as well as other infections.

 If you are at risk of biting insects (e.g. mosquitoes, ticks, sandflies) remember to cover up exposed skin areas (with loose clothes) use an insect repellent, and avoid unnecessary exposures if possible.

 Many travellers are familiar with the most common biting insect - mosquitoes.
-Mosquitos bite at any time of day but most bites occur in the evening.
+Mosquitos can bite at any time of day; mosquitoes that carry dengue, chikungunya tend to bite during daylight hours.
+Those that carry malaria tend to bite either at dawn or dusk or during the night.

 - Risky Areas: Avoid areas where mosquitoes are likely to be found, i.e. near water including ponds, outdoor swimming pools, lakes and marshes.